zmcddn/coding-interview-guide/SystemDesign/load_balancer.md

 - Besides this pure routing task, an API gateway can also be the part that performs **authentication**, **input validation**, **load balancing** and **centralized middleware** functionality, among other tasks.
 - It often makes sense to deploy a reverse proxy even with just one web server or application server.
 - Drawbacks for API gateway are:
-    - It creates a tight coupling between the client and the backend.
     - It has limited choice of communication protocols for services.
     - It could becomes a bottleneck for your application
+- A variation of API Gateway is **Backends for frontends** (BFF), which defines a separate API gateway for each kind of client (i.e. mobile, public, webapp, etc)

 ## An example: The Architecture of Uber’s API gateway